originalworks/protocol-core/aws/owen-infra/README.md

 However:

 - you must still register the associated public key in the Protocol’s whitelist
-- you must still grant it the BLOB_SENDER_ROLE.
-See here: <TODO>
+- you must still grant it the `BLOB_SENDER_ROLE`.
+See here: TOADD

 **_Use with KMS_** <br>
 If you choose to use KMS, complete the following additional steps:
 Because OWEN instances sign requests to the Protocol's IPFS bridge using unique KMS private keys, each corresponding public address must be registered on the Protocol’s whitelist.

 1. In your [AWS Console](https://console.aws.amazon.com/) go to: `KMS → Customer managed keys`.
 Locate the keys associated with your OWEN Lambdas (visible in resource descriptions) and with `BlobsBatchSender`.
 Alternatively, inspect the Lambdas’ `SIGNER_KMS_ID` environment variable.
-2. Resolve each key locally to obtain its public key: `[INSTRUCTIONS](https://luhenning.medium.com/the-dark-side-of-the-elliptic-curve-signing-ethereum-transactions-with-aws-kms-in-javascript-83610d9a6f81)`
+2. Resolve each key locally to obtain its public key: [INSTRUCTIONS](https://luhenning.medium.com/the-dark-side-of-the-elliptic-curve-signing-ethereum-transactions-with-aws-kms-in-javascript-83610d9a6f81)
 3. Send all public addresses of OWEN to The Protocol so we can register them
 4. If not done already during sEOA delegation, grant `BLOB_SENDER_ROLE` to the public address of `BlobsBatchSender`.